A Beginner’s Guide To Seasonal Manifesting With The Wheel Of The Year (The 8 Sabbats Of Witches)

 In the Western-Influenced world, many people who’s ancestral customs were taken away through cultural conditioning have rediscovered witchcraft through being introduced to Wicca in the 20th century.

-And likewise, people who do consider themselves Wiccan also borrow aspects of other culture’s magick, making the religion attractive to colonized peoples who’s ancestral cultures have been incorporated into Wicca.
+And likewise, people who do consider themselves Wiccan also borrow aspects of other culture’s magick, making the religion attractive to colonized peoples who’s ancestral cultures have been (or can be) incorporated into Wicca.

 So what we have now are Wiccans who practice witchcraft traditions from all over the world, as well as witches who are not part of the Wicca religion who have adopted Wiccan traditions into their practice.